apache/skywalking-rocketbot-ui/README.md

 npm run serve
 ```

 The default UI address is `http://localhost:8080`.
-Default username/password is `admin/admin`.

 ## Contributing to SkyWalking RocketBot